seantauber/seantauber/README.md

 ## MLOps & AI Infrastructure

-- [AutoGPT](https://github.com/AutoGPT) - The vision of accessible AI for everyone, with tools to build on AI.
+- [AutoGPT](https://github.com/AutoGPT) - The vision of accessible AI for everyone, to use and to build on.
 - [mactop](https://github.com/mactop) - Apple Silicon Monitor Top written in pure Golang.

 ## AI Ethics & Responsible AI